Paraphraser/PiBuilder/README.md

 ~/PiBuilder/boot/scripts/support
 ```

-When you [run the PiBuilder setup script](#setupPiBuilder), the `scripts` folder and its contents are copied to the `boot` partition.
+When you [copy the required files to your boot volume](#copyToBoot), the `scripts` folder and its contents are copied to the `boot` partition.
 When the media is mounted on your Raspberry Pi, the absolute path to the `support` directory is:

 ```
 /boot/scripts/support